SHAOYIKYEOH/client_a-data-analysis/README.md

 # Project Background
+(To protect business confidentiality, all sensitive information in this project has been anonymized)

 Founder in 2008, Sky office is an importer & distributor in all type of office automation & equipment serving customers throughtout Malaysia.

 The company has a significant amount of sales and demographic data that was previously underutilized due to it doesnt have a data strategy team.
 This project aims to create a dashboard and analyze the data to undercover insights that can help Sky office improve its business.